NDN Collective

-NDN Collective is an indigenous-led activist and advocacy organization based in Rapid City, South Dakota, USA.
-Founded in 2018, NDN Collective works with more than 200 Indigenous-led groups in the U.S. NDN Collective's mission is "Build the collective power of Indigenous Peoples, communities, and Nations to exercise our inherent right to self-determination, while fostering a world that is built on a foundation of justice and equity for all people and the planet." and includes “defend: our people, communities, and nations; develop: Indigenous communities in a regenerative and sustainable manner, and decolonize: our minds, communities, and sovereign nations.”
-According to president and CEO Nick Tilsen (Oglala Lakota), NDN Collective has “an overall strategy to shift power, decolonize wealth, and resource Indigenous people who are on the front lines of fighting for justice and equity.”
+NDN Collective is an Indigenous-led activist and advocacy organization based in Rapid City, South Dakota, United States.
+Founded in 2018, NDN Collective works with more than 200 Indigenous-led groups in the U.S.

+NDN Collective's mission is "Build the collective power of Indigenous Peoples, communities, and Nations to exercise our inherent right to self-determination, while fostering a world that is built on a foundation of justice and equity for all people and the planet." and includes "defend: our people, communities, and nations; develop: Indigenous communities in a regenerative and sustainable manner, and decolonize: our minds, communities, and sovereign nations."

+According to president and CEO Nick Tilsen (Oglala Lakota), NDN Collective has "an overall strategy to shift power, decolonize wealth, and resource Indigenous people who are on the front lines of fighting for justice and equity."
+NDN is operated entirely by Indigenous leadership, board, and staff that come from over 25 Tribal Nations.
+"NDN" is internet shorthand for "Indian."

 Campaigns

 The collective has four primary campaign areas: